 Late work: All work is expected to be submitted electronically to the HUB or by email (when the HUB is down) no later than 11:59PM on the published due date.
 Any late work submitted after the cut-off time must be posted to the HUB AND emailed directly to Anna.Haro@Houstonisd.org with a full paragraph explaining why the work was submitted late.
 Late work submitted after the published due date can earn a maximum of 70%.

 Exam Re-Take: HISD School Guidelines explain that “a student may be allowed a reasonable opportunity to make up or redo an examination for which the student received a failing grade.”

 At Westside, a retake is an assessment that matches the rigor and objectives of an original exam.
 Retakes often increase a student’s grade, but they may not.
 The primary purpose is a second opportunity to demonstrate mastery of course material.

-Medical Terminology retake replacement grades are capped at 75 and sophomores are permitted two re-takes per semester.
+Health Care Theory retake replacement grades are capped at 75 and sophomores are permitted two re-takes per semester.

-- Complete alternative assignment
+- Complete research paper

 - Complete prerequisite homework